yojimbo87/ArangoDB-NET/README.md

 **This branch is compatible with ArangoDB 3.x.
-For more information about incompatible changes with previous branches read [release notes](https://docs.arangodb.com/devel/Manual/ReleaseNotes/UpgradingChanges30.html).**
+For more information about incompatible changes with previous branches read [release notes](https://docs.arangodb.com/devel/Manual/ReleaseNotes/UpgradingChanges30.html).
+For ArangoDB 2.x compatible driver checkout [this](https://github.com/yojimbo87/ArangoDB-NET/tree/2.x) branch.**

 # ArangoDB-NET